The default character set of OceanBase Database is utf8mb4.

 - To support seamless migration, OceanBase Database treats

-The current version of OceanBase Database does not support implicit conversion between gb18030 and gb18030_2022.
-However, you can explicitly convert the character set of a gb18030 string to gb18030_2022 by using the CONVERT() function.
-Such conversion does not involve Unicode encoding and decoding.
-Therefore, the original code is retained.
-In the following example, the code of '龴' remains 0xFE59 before and after the conversion.
+OceanBase Database does not support implicit conversion between the gb18030 and gb18030_2022 character sets.
+However, you can use the CONVERT function to convert a string in the gb18030 character set to one in the gb18030_2022 character set.
+This conversion does not involve Unicode and uses a coding method to preserve the original encoding.
+For example, the code point of the character '龴' is retained as 0xFE59 before and after the conversion.

 obclient [(none)]> SELECT HEX(CONVERT(_gb18030 0xFE59 USING gb18030_2022)), HEX(CONVERT(_gb18030_2022 0xFE59 USING gb18030));